Discussing Death with Children

 For toddlers and young children, use concrete language.
 Don't use misleading terms for death, such as "sleep" and "passed away."
 A young child may be afraid to go to sleep if it is linked with death.

 Teens may want to talk about death with a friend or someone other than a parent.
-Encourage communication in any manner that will help the child express his or her fears and concerns.
+Encourage communication in any manner that will help the child express their fears and concerns.

 It's important to check the child's and family's beliefs and understanding of death and life after death when communicating with them.
 Children may have unexpressed fears or concerns that they are not comfortable talking about, or that they don't know how to express, including:

 Feelings of guilt and shame.
 Children may think their thoughts have caused the illness or death that has made everyone so sad.
 It's important to discuss with the child that healthcare providers and nurses can't always prevent death.
 Reassure the child that bad thoughts can't cause death.
-Also reassure that he or she did nothing wrong to cause the death or illness.
+Also reassure them that they did nothing wrong to cause the death or illness.

 Fear that pain is linked with death.
 It's important to address these fears by explaining the use of medicines to control pain.
 Remind your child that death itself is painless.

 Fear of separation.
 This may be addressed by using specific religious or cultural beliefs related to the body, soul, or spirit.
-Reassure the child that he or she will not be alone at the time of death.
+Reassure the child that they will not be alone at the time of death.

 Written communication.
 Some children may communicate through play or drawing.
 Pay attention to their drawings and discuss them with the child.
 Others may write letters to their parents or loved ones to say good-bye or to indirectly ask questions.
 Writing lets the older child ask direct questions without visibly upsetting the parents.
 Some adults and children communicate best through writing small notes back and forth to one another.